knknkn1162/rails-custom-tutorial2/README.md

 ## development

+### about rails

++ when you set the controller under the designated directory, execute `rails generate controller operators::SampleModel`.
+Be careful that the directory name is a plural word.

 ### model

 + to confirm data model not to change database, exec `rails console --sandbox`.
 Also the command, `rails db:console` enables direct connection to database.